AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 Example above shows usage of `take` operators to limit the number of items to be emitted.
 Consumer will always receive exact number of messages, but producer could produce more messages due to signal latency.

+> **Note**
+>
+> The `reactor-core` dependency is mandatory for usage of streaming queries.
+However, it is a compile time dependency and it is not required for other Axon features.

 > **Can streaming query replace subscription query?**
 >